The Forrester Wave™: Order Management Systems, Q2 2023

 What is OMS software, exactly?
 In simple terms, it’s a technology that provides visibility and order optimization from before the buy button through to fulfillment.

-Here’s a basic rundown of how order management works if a brand or retailer is using a fulfillment center:
+Here’s a basic rundown of how order management works if a brand or retailer is shipping from two distribution centers (DCs) in a single country:

-• The customer searches for the product they want (via a search engine or the brand website).
+• The customer searches for the product they want, and the website shows whether or not it’s in stock.

-• A warehouse employee confirms the order details (e.g., the shipping address and package contents)
+• A warehouse employee confirms the order details (e.g., the shipping address and package contents).
+The WMS then updates the OMS that the order has been shipped.

 Exploring distributed order management (DOM) systems